 Additionally, from SEEG Collection 4, an estimation of emissions and removals of carbon in the soil was included experimentally, due to agricultural practices.
 These emissions and removals are not included in the national inventories of Brazil (NCI), but are an important part of achieving the goal of Brazil in the Paris Agreement (INDC).

-TEST OF NEW EMISSION ESTIMATION METHOD FOR LAND USE CHANGES
+NEW EMISSION ESTIMATION METHOD FOR LAND USE CHANGES

 All SEEG data are available on a digital platform, where you can consult the data directly, as well as download the complete database with more than 8 million records, already prepared for queries with dynamic tables.
 The main activity data used in the calculations are also available through the platform where it is also possible to access infographics about the emissions of each sector, methodological notes that explain in detail how the data collection and production are performed and an evaluation of data quality.